SABGla/SABGla.github.io/README.md

 - Do not add any personal / sensitive / classified information in this GitLab repository!
 All the information here is public on the MIG server.
 - Use either git command line commands or the Web IDE here on GitLab
-- Push your changes to a branch, open a merge request, and ask somebody to review & merge your changes
+- Push your changes to the master branch; I trust everybody has basic git and html knowledge?

 ## Adding